Rishabanath/Cpp-Practice-Questions/README.md

-This repository contains a collection of C++ practice problems I worked on to enhance my programming skills.
+This repository contains a collection of C practice problems I worked on to enhance my programming skills.
 The problems cover various concepts, including:

 ✅ Basic Syntax & Data Types
 ✅ Loops & Conditional Statements